microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes - bullets.md

 ### SLIDE: Using pre-built AI to solve business problems

+Introduce yourself.

-Welcome everyone, I’m \<name and affiliation\>.
-Today I’m going to talk about how you can add artificial intelligence capabilities to your applications, without the need for massive amounts of computing power or even AI expertise.
+How to add AI capabilities to applications, even if you don't have compute resources or AI expertise.

-We’ll do that by using pre-built AI services that are available in the cloud, and even customize them for our specific needs.
+Using pre-built AI services in the cloud.

-(Replace your contact details on this slide.)

 ### SLIDE: Resources

-In the talk today, I’ll include lots of links to information and resources, but don’t worry if you don’t catch them during the presentation, because all of the details are included on the Session Resources Hub shown here.
-There will also be several demos, and you’ll be able to try them all out yourself because complete source code, including a one-click button to deploy everything to Azure, is available in this Github repository.
-I’ll show this slide at again at the end of the presentation, too, so you might want to have your camera ready then.
+We will provide lots of links, resources and demos.

+Links to everything, including complete source code and a one-click deployment for the app, at the links here.

+This slide will be shown again at the end.

 ### SLIDE: Adding humanlike capabilities to apps